pazfe/product-docs/docs/sdks/python/examples.md

 ---
-description: Code samples showing how to use the SDK.
+description: Code samples showing how to use the SDK
 ---

 # Examples